LiuYuhang321/3DSimulation-Web/README.md

 3.  **No Commercial Use**: This software is strictly prohibited for commercial use.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
-Forcollaboration, or permission requests, please contact:
+For collaboration, or permission requests, please contact:
 Liu Yuhang, China University of Mining and Technology **tb25010023a41@cumt.edu.cn**